braindead-cc/bcc/README.md

 - *portable*: this toolchain is written in C, and as we all know, no platform is complete unless it has a fully-functional C compiler.
 - *fast to build*: The entire toolchain builds in less than a second. <sub>3</sub>
-- *small*: the toolchain is about 1,500 lines of code total (including the Makefile and test script).
-The resulting binary is just 23k in size.
+- *small*: the toolchain is about 2,000 lines of code total (including the `CMakeLists.txt` and test script).
+The resulting binary is only ~23k in size.

 ### Flexibility

-- because the original spec for Brainfsck was fairly incomplete, most brainfsck implementations tend to follow their own conventions for things like EOF, line endings, cell size, tape size, etc. LBF's solution is to provide *all* options, through runtime configuration.
+- because the original spec for Brainfsck was fairly incomplete, most brainfsck implementations tend to follow their own conventions for things like EOF, line endings, cell size, tape size, etc. BCC's solution is to provide *all* options, through runtime configuration.

 ## Installation